Zambia is arguably home to some of Africa’s best National Parks, but no many know about them, which is great for those who do.

 Timing is everything, and when you choose to visit will play a huge part in the experience you have.
 Here’s some advice to help.

 Victoria Falls throws up billows of spray, which can be seen from 19 miles away.
 Zambia is slightly larger than Texas and its nearest ocean is 600 miles away.

 The capital is Lusaka and even though the city was originally planned for 200,000 people it is now home to over 1,500,000 people.

-Having said that, the phone directory for the entire country is less than an inch thick.
+The phone directory for the entire country is still less than an inch thick.